clarklindev/blender-donut/README.md

-Beginner Blender 4.0 Tutorial
+# Beginner Blender 4.0 Tutorial

-# Blender Guru
-F3 - search
+- F3 - search

 ## Part 01: fundamental user interface basics
 - 80/20 rule -> 20% of blender features are used 80% of the time